How Investors Can Grab Better Returns for Industrial Products Using the Zacks ESP Screener

 In fact, when we combined a Zacks Rank #3 (Hold) or better and a positive Earnings ESP, stocks produced a positive surprise 70% of the time.
 Perhaps most importantly, using these parameters has helped produce 28.3% annual returns on average, according to our 10 year backtest.

 Now that we understand what the ESP is and how beneficial it can be, let's dive into a stock that currently fits the bill.
-Plug Power (PLUG) earns a #3 (Hold) right now and its Most Accurate Estimate sits at -$0.10 a share, just eight days from its upcoming earnings release on February 24, 2022.
+Ingersoll Rand (IR) earns a #3 (Hold) right now and its Most Accurate Estimate sits at $0.65 a share, just 19 days from its upcoming earnings release on February 23, 2022.

-PLUG has an Earnings ESP figure of 19.34%, which, as explained above, is calculated by taking the percentage difference between the -$0.10 Most Accurate Estimate and the Zacks Consensus Estimate of -$0.12.
-Plug Power is one of just a large database of stocks with positive ESPs.
+IR has an Earnings ESP figure of 7.44%, which, as explained above, is calculated by taking the percentage difference between the $0.65 Most Accurate Estimate and the Zacks Consensus Estimate of $0.61.
+Ingersoll Rand is one of just a large database of stocks with positive ESPs.
 These stocks can be filtered by ESP, Zacks Rank, % Surprise (Last Qtr.), and Reporting date.

 Find Stocks to Buy or Sell Before They're Reported